 Creating Accessible Classroom Resources

-The page provides tips to help support the creation of accessible classroom resources.
-Often these resources are shared with learners in the Learning Management System (Brightspace), but these tips can support the creation and sharing of accessible resources in other ways as well such as via email or during presentations or workshops.
-CPI is available for consultation on the accessibility for many other types of resources shared in Brightspace or as part of course assessments.
+This page provides tips to help support the creation of accessible classroom resources.
+Often these resources are shared with learners through the Learning Management System (Brightspace), but these tips can support the creation and sharing of accessible resources in other ways as well, such as via email or during presentations or workshops.

 Research from the Higher Education Quality Council of Ontario (HEQCO) (2023) has demonstrated a need for Universal Design for Learning principles in pedagogical design.
-The tips for different types of resources and documents shared on this page can help support multiple means of representation, engagement, and action and expression in an accessible manner in courses.
+The tips for different types of resources and documents shared on this page can help support multiple means of representation, engagement, action, and expression in an accessible manner.

 Microsoft Word Documents